 "At a stroke I found myself regarded as a Catholic author in England,

 Europe and America – the last title to which I had ever aspired,"

-Greene later complained.
-He repeatedly rejected critics' attempts to
+Greene said.
+(Ways of Escape by Graham Greene, 1999, p.
+252) He repeatedly rejected critics' attempts to

 categorize his ouvre or himself with political or religious terms,

 with the exception that some of his fictions he called "novels" and

 Even the Holy Office found it difficult to define whether The Power and the Glory